 Like eight billion years ago or something, this guy named the Buddha made a big splash by claiming that there really is no such thing as “the self,” that it’s all imagined and arbitrary, and that we’re all making a really big deal over nothing.
 He said that what we perceive to be “us” is just an attachment to a bunch of temporary objects and experiences that our brain tricks us into thinking actually represent something.

-But, in fact, your offline self is no more an accurate depiction of who you are than is your online self — or your work self, or your home self, or you vacation self, or whatever — because all of your identities are entirely and utterly contextual, made of information and nothing more.9
+But, in fact, your offline self is no more an accurate depiction of who you are than is your online self—or your work self, or your home self, or your vacation self, or whatever—because all of your identities are entirely and utterly contextual, made of information and nothing more.13

 And the more technology allows us to manipulate and mold information, the more we will be able to manipulate and mold ourselves until that very conception of self is no more.